wabisque/wabisque-express-api-server-template/readme.md

 ### Project Layout

-The project has only one file, `index.js` which is located at its root folder.
+The project has only one file, `app.js` which is located at its root folder.
 The contents of are structured in a readable manner with comments to show what each line of code does.
 You’ll, in most cases not alter the contents of this file, except for cases where you’d want to initialize a new service \[more on services later\], or cases where you’d like to remove or comment out development lines.
-Anyway, without further ado, I’ll discuss the contents of the `index.js` file.
+Anyway, without further ado, I’ll discuss the contents of the `app.js` file.

-* The first section of the `index.js` file are the import statements.
+* The first section of the `app.js` file are appthe import statements.
 This is what these statements look like:

 ```js
 const dotenv = require('dotenv');